Future of Work Survey Report

-Gen Z’ers report having some kind of discussions about the potential impact of automation technologies at their workplace more than any other age group surveyed — 28% of them; this contrasts greatly from just 16.24% of the 54 and older age group indicating they have ever had these conversations.
+Gen Z’ers report having some kind of discussions about the potential impact of automation technologies at their workplace more than any other age group surveyed (28%).
+Of the 54 and older age group, only 16.24% indicated having had these conversations.

-The western region reports more than any other surveyed region that they have had these open conversations about automation technologies at work — 26.21% of workers in the western U.S., compared to just 19.52% of American workers in the midwest.
+The western region reports more than any other surveyed region (26.21%) that they have had these open conversations about automation technologies at work, compared to just 19.52% of workers in the Midwest.

-A Google Trends search with the term “universal basic income” will reveal large spikes on September 13, 2019 and October 16, 2019 — both just one day after 2020 Democratic Party presidential debates, where the concept — and the future of work — was discussed.
+A Google Trends report for the search term “universal basic income” (UBI) reveals large spikes on September 13, 2019 and October 16, 2019 — both just one day after 2020 Democratic Party presidential debates in which UBI and the future of work were discussed.

-Given the ample Googling going on by Americans related to this concept, we wanted to learn more of American workers’ interest in hearing presidential candidates discuss the future of work going forward.
+Due to this sudden increase in searches, we wanted to learn more about American workers’ interest in hearing presidential candidates discuss the future of work going forward.

 Approximately one-third (33.13%) of surveyed American workers say they would like to hear the 2020 presidential candidates address workplace automation and the future of work.